KamanHang/sqldatawarehousedataengineeringproject/README.md

 ## Data Engineering
 In this section of the project I have performed following tasks:
-- Implemented Medallion Architecture to develop data pipeline for more high quality data.
+- Implemented Medallion Architecture to develop data pipeline for more high quality data flow.
-- Developed ETL Pipelines (Extract, Transform, Load)
+- Developed ETL Pipeline (Extract, Transform, Load)
 - Extracted raw data from CRM (Customer Relationship Management) and ERP (Enterprise Resource Planning) data sources to BRONZE Layer of the Data Warehouse.
 - Performed Data Cleansing tasks for Qualitative Data (Used PL/pgSQL): Removing Duplicates, Handling Unwanted Spaces, missing and invalid data, Data Type Casting and Filtering in SILVER Layer.
 - Performed Data Modeling by creating FACTS & DIMENSIONS Table for high quality data analysis in GOLD Layer.